psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 Of Erin safe, did yet survive.

 CXXXI.
-" Of Finn, " they said, " we oft have heard —
+"Of Finn," they said, "we oft have heard —
 His name and fame are now world-wide,
 But full three hundred years have passed
 Since Finn and the last of the Fenians died.

 CXXXII.
-" Many a book and many a tale
+"Many a book and many a tale
 Have bards of the Gael that treat of Finn —
 Of his strength and valour and wisdom bright
 Of his race of might and mighty kin.

 CXXXIII.
-" We've also heard of Finn's great son—
+"We've also heard of Finn's great son—
 A youth of wondrous mien and mould,
 That a lady came hither from over the sea
 And with her went he to *Tír na n-Óg* "